009——Build log——Updated weekly

 Repairing our 3D printer

 We have found some models on NIH 3D that would make good phantoms, specifically we have decided to model the Radius bone to measure bio impedance testing. (link to 3d model: here), an image has also been attached for reference.
-However while testing our 3d printer's leveling and filament dispencement, a part known to be a weakness of the Ender 3 v2 snapped in half, we have ordered the replacement part on and should continue with the phantom creation the following week.
+However while testing our 3d printer's leveling and filament dispersement, a part known to be a weakness of the Ender 3 v2 snapped in half, we have ordered the replacement part on and should continue with the phantom creation the following week.

 #hardware#research#dev-log